the-turing-way/the-turing-way/chapters/reproducible_environments.md

 #### Medium public files

 For medium sized files, a few 10s of megabytes to a few hundred megabytes, find some other place online to store them and make sure they are publicly available.
 Then add a file named postBuild (which is a shell script so the first line must be `#!/bin/bash`) in your project.
+In the postBuild file add a single line reading `wget -q -O name_of_your_file link_to_your_file`.

 The postBuild file is used to execute commands when the files to produce the Binder are being generated.
-In this case it can be used to download your data into the file to your Binder as soon as the binder is launched, so [mybinder.org](https://mybinder.org) does not have to host it for the entire time.
+In this case it can be used to download your data into the files used to launch the binder.

-In the postBuild file add a single line reading `wget -q -O name_of_your_file link_to_your_file`

 #### Large public files